Button Menu

 Business Analytics III

 An advanced course in predictive and prescriptive business analytics for students who have completed a regression course.
 May include algorithms such as neural networks and support vector machines, and applications such as text mining.
-Prerequisites: A regression course (choose from: MATH 341 or ECON 385 or ECON 450) and BUS 210 or consent of the instructor.
+Prerequisite: A regression course (any regression course such as BUSA 305, MATH 341, ECON 450) and BUSA 210 or consent of the instructor.

 Distribution Area Prerequisites Credits

-A regression course (choose from: MATH 341 or ECON 385 or ECON 450) and BUS 210 or consent of the instructor.
+A regression course (any regression course, such as BUSA 305, MATH 341, ECON 450) and BUSA 210 or consent of the instructor.
 1 course

 Distribution Area Prerequisites Credits